 The following table shows the sensor data in the Samples tab:

-Values in the Raw Value column indicate the the distance from the Ultrasonic Level sensor face to the top of the water.
+Values in the Raw Value column indicate the distance from the Ultrasonic Level sensor face to the top of the water.

 Values in the Final Value column are the result of converting the raw value to meters, and then computing the distance from the Ultrasonic Level sensor face to the bottom of the water.

-The Raw Value column show a sensor reading of 7619, which is the sensor's range in millimeters.
+The Raw Value column shows a sensor reading of 7619, which is the sensor's range in millimeters.
 When that value is converted to engineering units, the value is -6.005 in the Final Value column.

 The following calculations show the Convert to Eng.
 Units conversion: